VanAndelInstitute/ExpDesign2021/vignettes/project2_chunks/project2_tim.md

 # we need a 0/1 outcome to perform logistic regression:
 barnyardtibble %>% mutate(classifiable = label != "suspect") -> barnyardtibble
-#> Error: Can't transform a data frame with duplicate names.

 # logistic regression in R uses the glm() or general linear model function,
 # with a binomial (0/1) link, and the result can be compared like any lm():
 fit0 <- glm(classifiable ~ 1, data=barnyardtibble, family=binomial) # null model
-#> Error in eval(predvars, data, env): object 'classifiable' not found

 # add `method` to the predictors
 fit1 <- update(fit0, classifiable ~ method)
-#> Error in h(simpleError(msg, call)): error in evaluating the argument 'object' in selecting a method for function 'update': object 'fit0' not found

 # add `method` and `experiment` to the predictors
 fit2 <- update(fit1, classifiable ~ method + experiment)
-#> Error in h(simpleError(msg, call)): error in evaluating the argument 'object' in selecting a method for function 'update': object 'fit1' not found

 # add `method` and `experiment` to the predictors, no intercept
 fit3 <- update(fit2, classifiable ~ method + experiment + 0)
-#> Error in h(simpleError(msg, call)): error in evaluating the argument 'object' in selecting a method for function 'update': object 'fit2' not found

 # add `method` as the sole predictor, no intercept
 fit4 <- update(fit0, classifiable ~ method + 0)
-#> Error in h(simpleError(msg, call)): error in evaluating the argument 'object' in selecting a method for function 'update': object 'fit0' not found
 ```

 Remember that logistic regression transforms the input probabilities, and that